asiamina/A-Course-on-Digital-Forensics/README.md

 ## Course Update
+(August 2023) Resources for CEH (Certified Ethical Hackers) are uploaded to the repo.

 (December 2022) A new course module on "Mobile Disk Forensics" is created.

 (December 2022) A tutorial on practicing vulnerability detections on vulnerable websites offered by VulnHub.com is created.